RobertBonagura/CS440-Intro-to-AI/midterm.md

 ---
 ## Question 5
-#### Consider the Bayesian netowrk shown in Figure 4, where variables A through E are all Boolean valued:
+#### Consider the Bayesian network shown in Figure 4, where variables A through E are all Boolean valued:

 #### a.
 What is the probability that all five of these Boolean variables are simultaneously true?

 #### b.
 What is the probability that all five of these Boolean variables are simultaneously false?